giper45/dev-templates/README.md

 * `make dev`:  run in dev mode
 * `make run`: run the project with `live-server`

+### Framework frontend
+These are configuration that requires an installation with external dependencies, such as `angular`, `quasar`, `vuejs` ecc.

-### Frontend plain frameworks
+### Frontend vanilla
-In this folder, are present frameworks that does not contain external dependencies, just plain javascript and html.
+In this folder, are present frameworks that does not contain external dependencies, just vanilla javascript and html.
 For example:
 * bootstrap
 * react

 External `js` and `css` can be taken from `cdn` or installed locally.